CAODH/EquiScore/README.md

 Implementation of EquiScore, by Duanhua Cao 😊.

 ### 🔔 News

-   Some bugs(:bug: :bug:) have been fixed, and bash commands are further provided to help users unfamiliar with python quickly use EquiScore to improve the screening ability of target proteins :smiley:
+   Some bugs(🐛 🐛) have been fixed, and bash commands are further provided to help users unfamiliar with python quickly use EquiScore to improve the screening ability of target proteins 😃

 **This repository contains all code, instructions and model weights necessary to **screen compounds** by EquiScore, eval EquiScore or to retrain a new model.**

-If you have any question, feel free to open an issue or reach out to us: [caodh@zju.edu.cn :email:](caodh@zju.edu.cn).
+If you have any question, feel free to open an issue or reach out to us: [caodh@zju.edu.cn ✉️](caodh@zju.edu.cn).

 ## Framework

 ![Alt Text](./figs/model_framework.png)

 ## Dataset